hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## addThemeFromPaletteName

-This function generates a theme from the palette on the [Palette List](#palette-list) referenced by the supplied palette name, and adds it to the [Theme List](#theme-list).
+This function generates a theme from the palette on the palette list referenced by the supplied palette name, and adds it to the theme list.

 ### Syntax